ugurdogrusoz/visuall/doc/UG.md

 - **Perform layout on changes**: As changes occur in the graph (e.g. bring people involved in a movie using the context menu for movies), whether or not an incremental layout is to be applied to tidy up the drawing.

-- **Highlight on hover**: When the mouse is over a node, whether or not the node and its neighbors are to be emphasized by ghosting the remaining objects.
+- **Emphasize on hover**: When the mouse is over a node, whether or not the node and its neighbors are to be emphasized by ghosting the remaining objects.

 - **Show overview window**: Whether or not an overview window (a smaller graph view) is to be shown.
 This is especially useful with large graphs to navigate the user.